 The Duke Center for Research on Personalized Health Care sponsors a House Course at Duke University.
 Taught by Natalie Moszczynski, this is a half credit course called ‘Personalizing Health in the 21st Century.’
 A house course is meant to encourage the diversity of classes offered by Duke by bringing together topics that may interest the student body but are not currently offered.

 This course explores topics related to personalized healthcare and its potential to change how we approach health.
-These topics address major policy and research efforts related to personalized medicine and personalized health care such as President Obama’s Precision Medicine Initiative and the Affordable Care Act.
-We explore how healthcare and medicine have evolved towards personalization over the last few decades.
+These topics address major policy and research efforts related to personalized medicine and personalized health care such as the Affordable Care Act.
+Furthermore, we explore how healthcare and medicine have evolved towards personalization over the last few decades.

 This course is being offered for the third time during the Fall ’17 semester and anyone interested is encouraged to sign up.